codingfogey/fontawesome-bundle/README.md

     <i class="fa fa-edit fa-border"></i>

 The complete optionset looks like follows.
-By default none of these options is set.
+By default none of these options are set.

     {
         scale:          [lg|2x|3x|4x|5x|stack-1x|stack-2x],